icharalamp/web2/content/home/teaching.md

 I have been an instructor of the following:

 - Google Earth Engine Tutorial: Geohackweek 2017, University of Washington.
 [Tutorial available here](https://geohackweek.github.io/GoogleEarthEngine/).
+- Bioclimatic design for buildings and open space.
+Hellenic Open University.
+Enviromental Design of Cities and Buildings MSc
 - AUA-R. Workshop for students, researchers and academif staff
 - Agrometeorology, .....
 - Agricultural Meteorology, Agricultural University of Athens